jazzband/django-silk/README.md

 ### Request Inspection

-The Silk middleware intercepts and stores requests and responses and stores them in the configured database.
+The Silk middleware intercepts and stores requests and responses in the configured database.
 These requests can then be filtered and inspecting using Silk's UI through the request overview:

 <img src="https://raw.githubusercontent.com/jazzband/silk/master/screenshots/1.png" width="720px"/>